StockNews.com Begins Coverage on Argo Group International (NYSE:ARGO)

-StockNews.com began coverage on shares of Argo Group International (NYSE:ARGO – Get Rating) in a research report report published on Friday.
-The brokerage issued a hold rating on the stock.
+StockNews.com initiated coverage on shares of Argo Group International (NYSE:ARGO – Get Rating) in a research report report published on Friday.
+The firm issued a hold rating on the stock.

-Several other analysts have also recently weighed in on the company.
-Compass Point cut Argo Group International from a buy rating to a neutral rating and set a $30.00 price objective on the stock. in a research report on Monday, March 13th.
-Raymond James lowered shares of Argo Group International from a market perform rating to an underperform rating in a report on Tuesday, February 28th.
+A number of other equities analysts have also recently issued reports on the company.
+Compass Point cut Argo Group International from a buy rating to a neutral rating and set a $30.00 target price on the stock. in a report on Monday, March 13th.
+Raymond James downgraded shares of Argo Group International from a market perform rating to an underperform rating in a research report on Tuesday, February 28th.

 Argo Group International Company Profile